2018 FireKeepers Casino 400

-The 2018 FireKeepers Casino 400 was a Monster Energy NASCAR Cup Series race held on June 10, 2018 at Michigan International Speedway in Brooklyn, Michigan.
-Contested over 133 of the scheduled 200 laps on the 2 mi D-shaped oval, it was the 15th race of the 2018 Monster Energy NASCAR Cup Series season.
+The 2018 FireKeepers Casino 400 was a Monster Energy NASCAR Cup Series race held on June 10, 2018 at Michigan International Speedway in Cambridge Township, Michigan.
+The 15th race of the 2018 Monster Energy NASCAR Cup Series season, it was scheduled for 200 laps of the 2 mi D-shaped oval, but was shortened to 133 laps due to rain.

-This race was the 10th and final win for Clint Bowyer, who retired after the 2020 season.
+Clint Bowyer took his second victory of the season and his tenth win overall.

 Report

 Background

-Layout of Michigan International Speedway, the track where the race is held.
+Layout of Michigan International Speedway, the track where the race was held.

-The race was held at Michigan International Speedway, a 2 mi moderate-banked D-shaped speedway located in Brooklyn, Michigan.
+The race was held at Michigan International Speedway, a 2 mi moderate-banked D-shaped speedway located in Cambridge Township, Michigan.
 The track is used primarily for NASCAR events.
 It is sometimes known as a "sister track" to Texas World Speedway, and was used as the basis of Auto Club Speedway.
-The track is owned by International Speedway Corporation.
+The track is owned by NASCAR.
 Michigan International Speedway is recognized as one of motorsports' premier facilities because of its wide racing surface and high banking (by open-wheel standards; the 18-degree banking is modest by stock car standards).